nasa/Mixed-Reality-Exploration-Toolkit/README.md

 (you will still need the MRET Components to be placed, where they need to be placed to..)

+* For Siccity GLTF, Git must be installed and in the PATH.
+After installing Git, relaunch your user account to reinitialize the environment variables for Unity.

 ### Additional Configuration
 Ensure that Project Settings->Player->Other Settings->Active Input Handling is set to "Both".
+Define "MRET_2021_OR_LATER" in the project settings.

 ## Known Issues
-* Controllers Not Showing with SteamVR 1.18: A change was made in SteamVR 1.18 that causes controllers to no longer appear in MRET.
-This will be resolved in an upcoming MRET 21.2.1 patch, as well as 21.3.
-MRET 21.2.1 is expected to be released by the end of September 2021.
+Easy Build System 5.2.5 is no longer available from the Unity Asset Store.
+Contacting the developer might work.
+MRET 21.3 will support the latest version of Easy Build System.

 ## Contributing